Turmeric + Hyaluronic Acid: Perfect Hydration Duo

 Step 1: Double Cleanse

 Remove sunscreen and makeup with oil cleanser, then follow with turmeric cleanser.
-Thorough cleansing ensures products penetrate properly.
+Good cleansing helps products absorb better.

 Step 2: Treatment (If Using)

-If you use retinol or other treatments, apply them to clean, dry skin first.
-Wait 1-2 minutes before continuing with hydrating layers.
+If you use retinol or other treatments, apply to clean, dry skin first.
+Wait 1-2 minutes before adding hydrating layers.

 Step 3: Hyaluronic Acid Serum

 Apply HA serum to slightly damp skin.
-If using retinol, the hyaluronic acid layer helps buffer potential irritation while adding hydration.
+If using retinol, the HA layer helps buffer dryness while adding hydration.

 Step 4: Turmeric Night Treatment

-Apply turmeric serum or cream.
-Nighttime is when skin repairs itself, making it ideal for curcumin's soothing and antioxidant benefits.
+Apply turmeric serum or turmeric cream.
+Night is when skin repairs itself, making it ideal for curcumin's soothing benefits.
+See our nighttime ritual guide.

-Very dry skin benefits from an occlusive layer (like squalane or a sleeping mask) to seal in all the hydration overnight.
+Very dry skin benefits from a sealing layer (like turmeric face oil or a sleep mask) to lock in all the hydration overnight.

 The Damp Skin Rule

-Hyaluronic acid is a humectant—it pulls water from its environment.
+Hyaluronic acid is a moisture-magnet — it pulls water from its surroundings.
 Apply it to damp skin within 60 seconds of cleansing, or mist your face with water first.

-In very dry climates or heated indoor air, HA may draw moisture from deeper skin if there's no surface water available.
+In very dry climates or heated indoor air, HA may draw moisture from deeper skin if no surface water is available.
 The turmeric layer on top helps seal moisture in.

 What to Expect: Results Timeline